bmilojkovic/raf_asr_podcast_recommender/README.md

 with one provided by the tested program.
 The tester has two modes:
   COMPLETE: the tester compares two textual files, giving as an output the following data:
-      number of total words in referential file number of words in referential file untested number of correct words with correct timestamp number of incorrect words with correct timestamp
+      number of total words in referential file \n number of words in referential file untested number of correct words with correct timestamp number of incorrect words with correct timestamp